The mathematics department offers three degree programs. Full details about the requirements for each degree can be found in the Course Catalog.

 Students interested in teaching mathematics at the middle school or high school level may choose to pursue the PA Certification to teach Secondary Mathematics (Grades 7-12).

 Student complete a B.A. or B.S. in Mathematics and designated courses in Education.
-Courses required.
+See the courses required.

 Economics and Mathematics